 We operate production facilities or offices in 14 countries and have approximately 30 localized websites to serve various geographic markets.
-We are subject to a number of risks and challenges that specifically relate to our international operations.
-These risks and challenges include, among others:
+A component of our strategy is to establish operations and sell our products and services in additional geographic regions, including emerging markets, where we may have limited or no experience.
+We are subject to a number of risks and challenges that relate to our global operations and expansion, including, among others:

-· difficulty managing operations in, and communications among, multiple locations and time zones;
+- difficulty managing operations in, and communications among, multiple locations and time zones; - difficulty complying with multiple tax laws, treaties and regulations and limiting our exposure to onerous or unanticipated taxes, duties and other costs; - local regulations that may restrict or impair our ability to conduct our business as planned; - protectionist laws and business practices that favor local producers and service providers; - · our inexperience in marketing and selling our products and services within an unfamiliar culture;

-- difficulty complying with multiple tax laws, treaties and regulations and limiting our exposure to onerous or unanticipated taxes, duties and other costs: - local regulations that may restrict or impair our ability to conduct our business as planned; - protectionist laws and business practices that favor local producers and service providers; - failure to properly understand and develop graphic design content and product formats appropriate for local tastes; - disruptions caused by political and social instability that may occur in some countries; - disruptions or cessation of important components of our international supply chain; - · restrictions imposed by local labor practices and laws on our business and operations; and - failure of local laws to provide a sufficient degree of protection against infringement of our intellectual property.
+- · our failure to properly understand and develop graphic design content and product formats appropriate for local tastes; - disruptions caused by political and social instability that may occur in some countries; - corrupt business practices, such as bribery, that may be common in some countries; - · difficulty expatriating our earnings from some countries; - disruptions or cessation of important components of our international supply chain; - the challenge of complying with disparate laws in multiple countries; - · restrictions imposed by local labor practices and laws on our business and operations; and - · failure of local laws to provide a sufficient degree of protection against infringement of our intellectual property.